Diabetes in Indigenous Australians: Lifestyle

-As well as being genetically predisposition are found commonly in young-onset diabetic patients.
-Diabetes is not a single gene disease, autoimmunity, rare gene variants and a common variant may be present in a single individual. type 2 diabetes is also associated with obesity and other cardiovascular factors and lifestyle influences.
-Thus, those with high blood pressure, a poor diet, insufficient physical activity and are overweight/ obese, and in the case of Aboriginal Australians, are over the age of 35, are increasingly more susceptible to suffering from type 2 diabetes.
+Genetic predisposition is commonly found in early-onset diabetic patients.
+Diabetes is not a single gene disease, and rare gene variants and a common variant may be present in a single individual.
+Type 2 diabetes is also associated with obesity and other cardiovascular factors and lifestyle influences.
+Those with high blood pressure, a poor diet, insufficient physical activity, obesity, and in the case of Aboriginal Australians, age higher than 35, are more susceptible to developing type 2 diabetes.

 Pregnancy

-Gestational diabetes refers to gluten intolerance diabetes diagnosed during pregnancy and is highly common among Aboriginal Australians.
+Gestational diabetes, diabetes diagnosed during pregnancy, is highly common among Aboriginal Australians.

 Complications

 Type 2 diabetes is a detrimental condition commonly affecting Aboriginal Australians.
 It is closely associated with obesity and is often a precursor for subsequent preventable diseases, including cardiovascular and renal disease.
 Hence, diabetes is a major cause of the premature mortality of many Aboriginal Australians.

 Increased occurrence of renal complications among Aboriginal people is attributed to environmental and genetic factors, as well as poor monitoring of glucose levels.
-Low birth weight causing lower renal volume, post infectious renal damage and obesity are also characteristically associated with chronic kidney disease and end stage kidney failure.
-Consequently, Australian Aboriginal people are 8 times more likely to suffer from incidences of kidney failure than non-Aboriginal Australians.
+Low birth weight can cause lower renal volume, post-infectious renal damage, and other kidney conditions that are characteristically associated with chronic kidney disease and end stage kidney failure.
+Consequently, Australian Aboriginal people are 8 times more likely to experience kidney failure than non-Aboriginal Australians.

-Similarly, cardiovascular disease is the single greatest contributor to the disparity in life expectancy between Aboriginal and non-Aboriginal Australians.
+Cardiovascular disease is the single greatest contributor to the disparity in life expectancy between Aboriginal and non-Aboriginal Australians.
 Obesity and increased waist circumference is an important risk factor, along with other modifiable influences including smoking, high blood pressure, high cholesterol levels, low levels of physical activity.
-All of which contribute to the incidence of diabetes and consequently, cardiovascular disease.
-Moreover, gestational diabetes is a complication that not only causes harm to pregnant women but also leads to complications and diabetes if the fetus.
+All of these influences contribute to the incidence of diabetes and consequently, cardiovascular disease.
+Additionally, gestational diabetes can cause harm to pregnant women and also leads to complications in the fetus.

-The prevalence of type 2 diabetes in Aboriginal Australians can also lead to retinopathy, whereby blood vessels in the eye are damaged as a direct result of this condition.
+The prevalence of type 2 diabetes in Aboriginal Australians can lead to retinopathy, whereby blood vessels in the eye are damaged as a direct result of this condition.
 Peripheral neuropathy is also common in diabetes patients and in some cases can lead to chronic foot problems and even amputations.